The right tools can make it a breeze to respond to requests for information

 - Communicating with the requestor

 - Collecting payment, when necessary

 Clearly, responding to a request for information, like a FOIA request, isn’t as simple as finding and releasing records.
 When responding to these requests, attorneys, paralegals and other must follow specific guidelines for response times and tracking at each step of the process.
 Without the right tools, this process can be cumbersome and disorganized.

 Most requests for information involve six basic steps, including (1) receiving and acknowledging the receipt of the initial request, (2) reviewing the request (3) assigning the request, (4) conducting a records search, (5) processing the records for release and (6) releasing the records to the requestor.
 In some cases, additional steps may be necessary, such as collecting and processing payment.

 Legal Files offers a wealth of tools that can help your organization keep track of every step of the response process and stay on top of everything.
-In fact, these features are why many of our customers have selected Legal Files for their organizational information needs, and not just legal case and matter management.
+In fact, these features are why many of our customers have selected Legal Files for their organizational information needs, and not just legal case and case management system law.